 In 1965, the 25th amendment was passed to clarify the line of succession for when a President resigns, dies, or otherwise becomes incapacitated.
 It ensures that there is always a clear person in charge of the government in the case of an emergency.
 The amendment provides an option for temporary or permanent removal depending on who invokes the amendment and the circumstances.
 The fourth and last section of the amendment provides a process for the Vice President and a majority of the Cabinet to remove a president who is “unable to discharge the powers and duties of his office.”

 The first section of the 25th amendment provides an avenue for the temporary removal of a President.
-This situation has usually come into play when a President knows that they will be undergoing a surgery and they will be incapacitated for a period of time.
-In this situation, the President and a majority of the Cabinet will send a letter to the president pro tempore of the Senate, currently Senator Grassley of Iowa, and the speaker of the House, currently Representative Nancy Pelosi of California that states the President will temporarily be unable to perform his or her duties.
+This situation has usually come into play when a President knows that they will be undergoing surgery and they will be temporarily incapacitated.
+In this situation, the President and a majority of the Cabinet will send a letter to the president pro tempore of the Senate and the speaker of the house that states the President will temporarily be unable to perform his or her duties.
 Once the President is no longer incapacitated, they will send a second letter to Congress stating that they are capable of performing their duties again.

 The President still has the option of sending his or her own letter to Congress saying that they can perform their duties, which would reinstate their powers of office unless the vice president and the cabinet send another letter reasserting their initial claims.
 Once the first letter is received Congress is required to convene within 48 hours and to vote within 21 days.
 If two-thirds of both houses of Congress vote to agree with the assertions in the letter, the President will permanently be stripped of his or her powers of office.